YenHub/list.quickdash.co.uk/readme.md

 ## What does it do?

-The idea behind this release was to modernise the project and provide an easy and fast full stack javascript environment, front end, back end and DB included!
+The idea behind this release of the project was to modernise the app and experiment with building an easy and fast full stack javascript environment, front end, back end and DB included!

 No mucking around! 🎉